 - whether you can pass the tenancy on to anyone else

 - whether there are any other rules, for example about pets, guests or smoking.

 Many landlords use standard tenancy agreements where these terms are already set out.
-If your agreement seems unfair or unclear, an adviser in your area may be able to help.

 Can I be certain what kind of agreement I have by reading it?

 In most cases yes, but it’s possible that you have a different type of tenancy than your agreement says you have.
 Although most tenancy agreements get this right, it’s worth double checking, because different types of tenancy give you very different rights.

 The type of tenancy you have doesn’t just depend on what’s written in your agreement.

 It also depends on:

 - who your landlord is (eg a private landlord or the council)

 - the type of housing you live in (eg if support or services are provided)